warexify/cmder/README.md

 </pre>

 ---
-## TODO
-## Those are not a priority to me right now as I don't use them much
-  - Git
-      Define profile

 ## How to compile your own version of Shrak
   1. Download and install [NSIS](http://nsis.sourceforge.net).
 Currently tested with NSIS 3.0